 Last month, I told you about The Family Dinner Cookbook and how it inspired me to create new traditions to make dinnertime more special and fun for my family.
 One idea from the book that I’ve already put into action is Taco Tuesdays.
-So far, it’s been a hit: the kids wake up on Tuesdays all “Yay, it’s taco night!”
-We’ve tried all sorts of tacos (definitely try these fish tacos) but these chicken tacos are the kids’ favorite.
+So far, it’s been a hit: the kids wake up on Tuesdays all “Yay, it’s taco night!” and I love it because tacos are quick and easy to make.
+We’ve tried all sorts of different tacos (definitely try these fish tacos) but these chicken tacos are the kids’ favorite.
 They’re a healthier spin on traditional beef tacos — and they’re just as good, if not better.

 To make them, begin by chopping your vegetables.
 You can do this in a food processor if you like; just be sure not to purée them.